The Influence of Athletes

 - Student-athletes should report NIL activities consistent with state law or school and conference requirements to their school.

 “The same way we see brands like Under Armour and Nike partnering with different athletes, we are going to see that starting to happen with college athletes now.
-Essentially it really opens up the talent pool for brand endorsements and brands to especially leverage the likeness of these athletes.” – Eric Dahan, Open Influence CEO
+Essentially it really opens up the talent pool for brand endorsements and brands to especially leverage the likeness of these athletes.” – Eric Dahan, CEO of Open Influence, an influencer agency in Los Angeles and worldwide

 How Brands Can Get in the Game